On the Fundamental Limits of Device-to-Device Private Caching under Uncoded Cache Placement and User Collusion: Introduction

-The privacy of the user's demand has been considered in the Private Information Retrieval (PIR) problem~\cite{origPIR1995Chor}.
+In the Private Information Retrieval (PIR) problem~\cite{origPIR1995Chor} the privacy of the user's demand against the servers has been considered.
 In the PIR setting, a user wants to retrieve a desired file from some distributed non-colluding databases (servers), and the objective is to prevent any server from retrieving any information about the index of the user's demanded file.
 Recently, the authors in~\cite{PIR2017Sun} characterized the information-theoretic capacity of the PIR problem by proposing a novel converse bound and a coded PIR scheme based on interference alignment.
 The $T$-privacy PIR problem with colluding servers were originally considered in~\cite{PIRcludding2017Sun}, where it is imposed that any $T$-subset of queries sent from the user cannot reveal any information about the demand.
-The $T$-robust PIR problem with at most $T$ colluding servers where each server has a local storage was considered in~\cite{pirMDScollu2017,PIRcluddingcoded2019taja}.
-Since D2D communications have not been considered in the PIR literature, the D2D caching problem with private demands treated here is not a special case of any existing PIR problem.
+The $T$-privacy PIR problem with at most $T$ colluding servers where each server has a local coded storage was considered in~\cite{pirMDScollu2017,PIRcluddingcoded2019taja}.
+Since D2D communications have not been considered in the PIR literature, the D2D caching problem with private demands treated in this paper is not a special case of any existing PIR problem.